-Privacy on your browser
+– Privacy on your browser

 Is Chrome your default browser?
-Click the 3 dots that are under the close button (X), go the settings, and click Advanced on the bottom of the page.
+Click the 3 dots that are under the close button (X), go to settings, and click Advanced on the bottom of the page.
 Then go through the options to make changes to your privacy settings – turning on settings for “Send a “Do not track” request with your browsing traffic” and “Protect your and your device from dangerous sites”.
 Want to keep your searches private?
 Use DuckDuckGo for your search engine.

 Things happen.
-Things get hacked or get stolen.
-You want to prepare for the worst-case scenarios so make sure you take the time out of the day or on your next break so your business can keep going + growing without a major hitch.
+Things get hacked or stolen.
+You want to prepare for the worst-case scenarios so make sure you take the time out of the day or on your next break so your business can keep going + growing with no problems.